 You'll want good outerwear, too.
 I have a pair of Columbia ski pants that I LOVE, and also have a long, tri-climate coat that is a great winter go-to.
 If you're looking for an outer layer that's warm AND packable, I also have a Cocoon Coat from Rohan that's a great option for when you need to be able to stuff that outer layer into your suitcase.

 I went to Norway prepared with two different pairs of boots – one for just walking around, and one for doing serious outdoor activities.
-My walking around boots are Columbia's Minx Omni-Heat boots, while I love Merrell's Polarand boots for outdoor activities since they have better support.
+My walking around boots are Columbia Omni-Heat boots, while I love Merrell's Polarand boots for outdoor activities since they have better support.
 Both do a good job of keeping your feet warm.
+(Though note the Columbia boots run small, so size up!)

 *A note on boots: You may want to buy at least a half-size bigger than you normally wear to accommodate for thick socks AND to make sure your toes have room to move.
 The tighter your boots are, the faster circulation to your feet gets cut off – and the sooner your feet will get cold.